60-Second Linux Analysis - with Nix and LLMs

 curl -fsSL https://gradient.engineer/60-second-linux.sh | sh

-In less than a minute, we received this report:
+In just a few seconds, we received this report:

 The system shows severe I/O bottleneck with CPU spending excessive time waiting for disk operations, primarily caused by a write-intensive process.